 What is a fistula?
 Unless you are a nurse or a midwife, you may not know what a fistula is because they are virtually unheard of in the developed world due to improved obstetric care and early intervention.

 Why do fistulas develop?
-There are many reasons why women in developing countries experience fistulas, however the major culprits are:
+There are many reasons why women in developing countries experience fistulas, however the main reasons are:

-- malnutrition caused by poverty and early marriage.
-Malnutrition prevents a woman’s pelvis from growing to the size that can easily deliver a baby
+- Malnutrition caused by poverty and early marriage which prevents a woman’s pelvis from growing to the size that can easily deliver a baby

-- women who are married young and bear children at an early age are also at risk because the pelvis is not fully developed.
+- Early marriage – Women who are married young and bear children at an early age are at risk because the pelvis is not fully developed.
 Obstructed labor is more likely to occur simply because the pelvis is not big enough, and with obstructed labor comes the risk of fistula formation.
 It is not uncommon for women to experience obstructed labor that can continue for several days before help is sought.

-- lack of access to medical facilities – Only 33% of births throughout Nepal occur in health care facilities with access to medical supervision.
+- Lack of access to both adequate antenatal assessment and medical facilities – Only 33% of births throughout Nepal occur in health care facilities and 81% of Nepalese live in rural or remote poorly resourced regions.
 Early intervention, forceps deliveries and Caesarian sections are often simply not an option and many hospitals in Nepal do not even have operating theatres.
-81% of Nepalese live in these rural or remote poorly resourced regions.
 This photo is of the maternity ward in a hospital in a remote region of Nepal…

-- lack of access to appropriate facilities with suitably educated and skilled staff.
-It is difficult for fistula affected women to secure a correct diagnosis because public and professional knowledge of fistula is poor and even if these women are referred on, medical staff often simply do not have the specialized skills to treat them
+- Lack of access to educated and skilled staff.
+It is difficult for fistula affected women to secure a correct diagnosis because public and professional knowledge of fistula is poor and even if these women are referred on, medical staff often simply do not have the specialized skills to treat them.